Tada-Project/tada/README.md

 - `pipenv run pytest --cov-config pytest.cov --cov`

+## Using Tada

+The Tada tool is currently under heavy development and is not yet feature complete.
+In the future, its documentation will feature examples of how to run the tool to automatically suggest the likely worst-case order-of-growth function for a provided Python function.

 ## Adding New Features to Tada

-You can follow these steps to add a new feature if you are already collaborator on the project.
+You can follow these steps to add a new feature if you are already a collaborator on the project.
 If you want to add a new feature, please ensure that it is accompanied by high coverage test cases and that you do not break any of the existing test cases or features.
 First, you should type the following command, substituting the name of your feature for the word `featurename`.

 - `git checkout -b new-featurename`
 - `git checkout master`